wlerin/feralfilehosting/Feral Wiki/Software/proftpd - Installing an FTP daemon for extra accounts/readme.md

 Quick FAQs:
 ---

-Q: I get permission errors uploading files or trying to change permissions.
+**Q:** I get permission errors uploading files or trying to change permissions.

 A: This is disabled in the proftp.conf in the SITE CHMOD section.
 Use the `AllowUser Username` directive inside the Limit tags to overcome this on a per user basis

-Q: "Failed to retrieve directory listing" and "Failed to parse returned path."
+**Q:** "Failed to retrieve directory listing" and "Failed to parse returned path."

 A: Your users Jail home must correspond to an existing Jail path.
-IF you have made changes to any of the conf files don't forget to restart proftpd as shown in Step 9
+If you have made changes to any of the conf files don't forget to restart proftpd as shown in Step 3

 Useful Links:
 ---